European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-ctv-guide.md

 | :--- | :--- | :--- |
 | [Apple tvOS](https://developer.apple.com/tvos/) | [EUID Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-server.md) | [SDK for iOS Reference Guide](../sdks/sdk-ref-ios.md) |
 | [Android TV](https://www.android.com/tv/) | [EUID Client-Server Integration Guide for Mobile](../guides/integration-mobile-client-server.md) | [SDK for Android Reference Guide](../sdks/sdk-ref-android.md) |

+## Best Practices

+The following points are best practices for CTV integrations:

+- **Rotate tokens in advance**

+  CTV ad activity is tied to traffic spikes during ad breaks; generating or refreshing EUID tokens during these times is not ideal.
+We recommend that you generate or refresh tokens before these busy times.

+  If the token was refreshed before its expiration date, you can use either the new or the old token for a while, until the old token expires.
+The TTL (time to live) timestamp is part of the response body returned by the EUID Operator when the token is generated or refreshed.

+- **Rotate tokens only when needed**

+  The EUID token is tied to a user's HEM or phone, not to the viewing session or app session.
+As long as you have a valid EUID token for the user, there is no need to generate a new token for each new viewing session or app session.
+For example, if the user leaves your app and then opens the app again, there is no need to generate a new EUID token if the existing one is still fresh.

+- **Use the same token for multiple ad slots within a pod**

+  As long as the EUID token is valid throughout the pod duration, you can use it for any ad slot within the pod.

+Ideally, if you follow these guidelines, there is no need to generate a new EUID token during an ad break.